prmnews/rkpi5_website/docs/technical/architecture-decisions.md

 ## Executive Summary

-This architecture defines a modern, full-spectrum marketing website built with Next.js 14, Convex backend, Clerk authentication with integrated billing, and deployed to Replit.
+This architecture defines a modern, full-spectrum marketing website built with Next.js 14, Convex backend, Clerk authentication with integrated billing, and deployed to Vercel.
 The system supports waitlist-gated early adopter onboarding, e-commerce checkout for 4 product SKUs, and a comprehensive support wiki.
 The architecture is designed to support multi-agent UI prototyping workflows while maintaining consistency across implementations.

 ---